Conejo Valley Botanic Garden: Specialty gardens

-Furthermore, the Trail of Trees exhibits a total of 72 trees, including 50 different tree species.
+Furthermore, the Trail of Trees exhibits 72 trees, including 50 tree species.
 Each tree is labeled with its family, botanical and common names, along with country of origin and planting date.
 Represented are the golden trumpet tree, the national tree of Brazil, as well as Chinese pistache, tulip tree, Prunus serrulata 'Kanzan', cockspur coral, American storax, shoestring acacia, and others.